International Students

 F-1 Visa: F-1 Visas are for students looking to enter a school for academic study with the intent of obtaining a degree, diploma, or certificate.

-Initial Status: The exchange visitor's (EV's) and/or dependent's record has been created and submitted (saved to the SEVIS database), but the EV has not entered the United States and has not reported to the program sponsor.
+Initial Status: The exchange visitor's and/or dependent's record has been created and submitted (saved to the SEVIS database), but the exchange visitor has not entered the United States and has not reported to the program sponsor.

-TOFEL: Test of English as a Foreign Language is a standardized test to measure the English language ability of non-native speakers wishing to enroll in English-speaking universities.
+TOEFL: Test of English as a Foreign Language (TOEFL) is a standardized test to measure the English language ability of non-native speakers wishing to enroll in English-speaking universities.

-Adult Learner: This term typically refers to an older student who usually has experience in the workforce and didn’t necessarily attend college right after high school.
+Adult Learner: Typically refers to an older student who usually has experience in the workforce.

 Campus: The physical buildings and grounds owned by a college or university.